 This is not a rule, as these might mutually exclude each other.
 Let’s take the unfortunate example of Studio, which was added to Sigma group at the end of 2019 only to be excluded as early as this April 2020.
 The map suffered some design flaws and even numerous updates and tweaks didn’t help to expand on its playability.
 If you’d look at that statistically, Studio was in the group for a couple of months, so it was probably played more often than the less fortunate workshop maps.
 However, it did not stand the test.

 It’s outright difficult to compare the popularity of, say, trainable CSGO best aim maps and CSGO competitive map roster.
 The former ones are not (usually) hosted on servers and are rather downloaded from the workshop to be used in single player.
 Same goes with hostage maps like Italy, Militia or Assault, that has lived long enough to see serious revamps and rebalancing, but are not the tournament standard.
 Some avid players still consider them their favorites.

 For a map to become a favorite it either needs to be a polished cult classic, a new perspective on sorted and tried constructions or a completely new proposition that is not ripping at the seams.
-It’s surely good to finally master a map and have multiple strategies for one scenario, but it’s also good to sometimes switch around, or even change the mode of play for a while – you might discover that the best CSGO maps you could imagine are hiding somewhere beyond the seriousness of competitive play.
+It’s surely good to finally master a map and have multiple strategies for one scenario.
+It’s also good to sometimes switch around, or even change the mode of play for a while.
+You might discover that the best CSGO maps you could imagine are hiding somewhere beyond the seriousness of competitive play.